 Mark McMorris: Infinite Air is a solid snowboarding game featuring a completely open world to shred through and many customization options.
 It does however lack in terms of having standard content available within it though I think the focus here was providing a sandbox for players to make their own.
 I would have liked racing to have expanded AI options to get actual racing setup as the mountain can get lonely at times.
 There also could have been better options for learning as it was surprising to just be thrown onto the mountain from the start.
 This works fine with me as I often skip tutorials when I can, but with a game that has a difficult learning aspect to it at the start it could have benefitted by getting something in there at the start.
 There's a lot to customize and play with Infinite Air with the options of players being able to expand it however they'd like readily there.
 Just don't expect too much pre-built content aside from the circuit mode which was just some challenge modes strung together with a battle against a pro at the end.

-Review Done on Mark McMorris Infinite Air for Xbox One
+Mark McMorris Infinite Air Review on Xbox One

 Review Code Provided by One PR